jenkinsci/jenkins.rb/README.md

     Usage: jenkins create PROJECT_PATH [options]
         --public-scm                     	  use public scm URL
-        --template [ruby]                	  template of job steps (available: rails,rails3,ruby,rubygem,erlang) --assigned-node [ASSIGNED-NODE]  	  only use slave nodes with this label --override                       	  override if job exists
+        --template [ruby]                	  template of job steps (available: rails,rails3,ruby,rubygem,erlang) or specify a file or URI from which to read raw XML config --assigned-node [ASSIGNED-NODE]  	  only use slave nodes with this label --override                       	  override if job exists
         --no-build                       	  create job without initial build